St. Mary Magdalene, Rowington Close

 Other furnishings in the church include the very

-formed of an octagonal tub in mottled brown marble with inlaid patterns
+fine pulpit (below left), formed of an octagonal drum in mottled brown marble with inlaid patterns

-in panels, standing on eight short shafts with fillets.
+in recessed panels, standing on eight short shafts with fillets.
 The less